invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

 Macintosh, "Command" or "Powershell" on Windows) and type `python --version`.
 If Python is installed, it will print out the version number.
 If it is version `3.9.1` or higher, you meet requirements.
+At this time we do not recommend Python 3.11.

        - If you see an older version, or you get a command not found error, then go to [Python Downloads](https://www.python.org/downloads/) and download the appropriate installer package for your platform.
 We recommend